Multi-Cycle Assignment Problems with Rotational Diversity: Conclusion

 Rotational diversity is the frequent assignment of a task to all its compatible agents over subsequent cycles.
 We present a two-part model for its optimization in multi-cycle assignment problems with variable availability of tasks and agents: 1) an inner assignment problem, to optimize the assignment from tasks to agents, and 2) an outer problem, to adjust the task values for the maximization objective of the inner problem.

-Five strategies, each having a different approach and trade-offs, are evaluated on two case studies.
+Five strategies, each having a different approach and trade-offs, and approaches, one using only the strategies to introduce rotational diversity, the other also controlling the compatibility between tasks agents, are evaluated on three case studies.
 Achieving rotational diversity is possible with a profit trade-off of only 4\,\% in the test case selection and assignment case study.
 Both the product combination of profits and affinities, and the objective switch strategy, that focuses on either profit maximization or diverse assignments, efficiently achieve rotational diversity.

 For applications of this method, we encourage the reader to start from the product combination strategy.
-It is simple to implement and does not require initial configuration, but allows to be adjusted if necessary.
+It is straightforward to implement and does not require initial configuration, but it can still be adjusted if necessary.

 The combination of profits and affinities into a single task value is efficient for balancing profits and rotation.
 This is especially the case in settings where an extended multi-objective optimization model is not an alternative.
 Splitting the problem and its responsibilities allows to use problem-specific, single-objective solvers for the inner problem, or to use problems with additional requirements, e.g. precedence constraints or task-dependencies.